Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 Sometimes the answer is two nights of FHR and one night on points.

-If you are just looking for aspirational travel content, this series will disappoint you.
+If you are just looking for aspirational travel content, this series might disappoint you.

 If you are looking for a repeatable way to extract value from a system most people misuse, you are in the right place.